When an trucker is injured while in the sleeper berth of his rig, he may have an injury lawsuit on his hands, not a workers' comp claim.

 If you disregard the dubious constitutionality of some states' workers' comp systems, losing one's right to sue in exchange for what basically amounts to work injury welfare isn't always a bad deal.
-For instance, when the injury is minor or when the accident was no one's fault (such as an injury caused by an act of God) the security provided by a no-fault benefits system can be quite comforting to injured workers.
+For instance, when the injury is minor or when the accident was no one's fault (as with an injury caused by an act of God) the security provided by a no-fault benefits system can be quite comforting to injured workers.

 How workers' comp coverage normally applies to injured truckers.

-To be clear, there are most certainly some scenarios were truckers are hurt and workers' comp kicks in, and the injured truckers therefore cannot sue their employer.
+There are most certainly some scenarios were truckers are hurt and workers' comp kicks in, and the injured truckers therefore cannot sue their employer.
 This is usually the case when there are two truckers in the front of the cab and an accident occurs or when a trucker suffers an injury from lifting heavy cargo.
 It makes sense for truckers to be covered by workers' comp under these circumstances, since they're doing normal, on-the-clock trucker tasks.

 Why then would it make a difference if one of the two drivers is asleep in a sleeper birth and injured in an accident?
 It may seem like the same situation as when the co-driver is sitting in the passenger seat, but legally, there are times when it is not.

 You see, federal law requires truck drivers to be off the clock for certain periods of time under what are known as the hours of service rules.
 This regulation makes it clear that once you exceed a certain number of hours working as a trucker, you're breaking the law.
 For the purposes of hours of service regulations, when a driver is sleeping in the sleeper berth of their truck as it's being driven by a co-driver, he is not considered on the clock.